Printing methods are divided into "contact marking" and "non-contact marking".

 Here’s the difference!
 Non-contact marking

-Industrial inkjet printers project ink onto a target to create lasting marks without coming into contact with the target.
+Continuous inkjet printers project ink onto a target to create lasting marks without coming into contact with the target.
 This method can print on curved and angled surfaces because of the lenient focal range inherent to this technology.
-One of the main advantages of IJP is its ability to print at high-speeds while products are in motion.
-Industrial inkjet printers are also equipped with useful functions like automatic date updating.
+One of the main advantages of CIJ is its ability to print at high-speeds while products are in motion.
+Continuous inkjet printers are also equipped with useful functions like automatic date updating.
 Variable data can be programmed in for easy operation when using counters, lot codes, date codes, or other constantly changing strings.

 Characters are marked by moving focused light across X,Y, and Z planes.
 This technology has significant advantages since it does not require the use of consumables such as ink, or regular maintenance.
 Laser marking cannot be rubbed away or erased, so it is a viable option for permanent marking on most materials.